 - Enter the View Name.
-This entry must be pre-defined on the SNMP User/Group page. - Enter the Subtree OID. - Enter "1" for the OID Mask. - Enter the View Type.
+This entry must be pre-defined on the SNMP User/Group page. - Enter the Subtree OID. - Enter the View Type.
 Choose from the following options, and then click Add. - Included: This selection allows the specified MIB object to be included in the view. - o Excluded: This selection blocks the view of the specified MIB object.